mdarrik/netlify-plugin-csp-headers/README.md

 1. Move all `<style>` tags with font declarations to an external file.
 This will add additional network requests to your page load, and may cause performance to drop slightly.
 1. Turn off all optimizations (including pretty urls 😢).
 This will stop Netlify from changing anything about your code.
 You'll also be responsible for optimizing all of your own assets.
 It may also prevent "pretty urls" from working correctly on your site (so pages might be at `https://example.com/route/index.html` instead of `https://example.com/route/`).
 1. Add the environment variable `CSP_HEADERS_UNSAFE_STYLE` with a value of `true` in your Netlify UI Dashboard.
 The plugin will then not include any hashes for style tags in the CSP headers.
 This is probably mostly safe.
 However, there are some risks of malicious `<style>` elements, especially around images.
+The default CSP header added by the site should prevent at least some of the risks associated with images.